 A chic style allows planning of your wardrobe any way you see fit.
 The type of haircut you can wake up and have, no need to overwork it.
 Thus, you can accessorize any way you'd like.
 In the picture shown, the model's wearing beautiful big earrings.
 Makeup makes her face delicate and flawless.
 Choose if you're not asking the world to stare but notice.
 Less about attention and being unique and more about fitting into what you already have.
 Wear sunglasses and unsubtle clothing for best effect.

 Clipped Sides and Swept.

 Pushed to the side and combined with very in-your-face makeup, which fits the shock value.
-It's the kind of haircut that you can wear without makeup.
-Since it's very boyish, as a lot of men wear shaved fashions, to wear it without makeup is fitting.
-However, you could either offset that with seasonal trending clothing, or you could embrace it by hiding your curves and wearing more masculine attire.
-Do note that all the while, you can keep it looking fashionable.
+It's the kind of haircut you can wear without makeup.
+Since it's very boyish, as a lot of men wear shaved fashions, to wear it nude, without makeup, is fitting.
+However, you could either offset with seasonal trending clothing, or you could embrace it by hiding curves and wearing more masculine attire.
 Looking boyish does not mean looking like a man.
-Try wearing this haircut up and out of your face, or forward and more in front of your eyes.
+For a variation try brushing up and out of your face, or forward and more in front of your eyes.

 Like Most Trends the Helmet's Making a Comeback but More Sophisticated.